-headspace Elsternwick is a free or low cost service where young people aged 12-25 can access qualified mental health and well being professionals, including GPs, psychologists, drug and alcohol counsellors, and employment service providers.
+headspace Elsternwick is a free or low cost service where young people aged 12-25 can access qualified mental health professionals, drug and alcohol counsellors and vocational service providers.

-You can self-refer if you like, but a mental health care plan is required to see one of our mental health professionals.
-We also have other workers and programs you can access without a mental health care plan.
-Please see the "Mental Health Services" in the More Information section below.
+You can self-refer, however, a mental health treatment plan is required to see our mental health professionals.
+We have other workers and programs you can access without a mental health treatment plan.
+We also provide an early psychosis program.

-- Monday: 9:00am - 6:00pm
+- Monday: 9:00am - 5:00pm